craigrshenton/craigrshenton.github.io/_posts/2016-11-08-data-smarts-2.md

     - notebook
 ---

 Continuing from chapter 1.
-Plotting a basic bar chart in python.
+Plotting a bar chart in python.

 **In [1]:**